mersanuzun/bio-project/readme.md

 - [x] We got taxonomy id using scientific name from UniProt.
 We wrote script with perl for this step. (we already made it)
 - [x] We will get proteins using this taxononomy id and given search term.
 We will do this step using Uniprot Rest Api.
 We will write query to UniProt Rest Api and it will send us proteins and details.
 - [x] We will get INTERPRO(protein domain) domain identifiers for these proteins.
-- [ ] We will show common INTERPRO domain identifiers for all given these proteins.
+- [ ] We will show common INTERPRO domain identifiers between given organisms..
 - [ ] We will show how frequent these INTERPROs for all given organisms.
-- [ ] Finally we will report that  show the users INTERPRO statistics  & Common Proteins.
+- [ ] Finally we will report that  show the users INTERPRO statistics  & Common INTERPROs.

 ##Presentation
 [Prezi](http://prezi.com/2g3yosohp-_1/?utm_campaign=share&utm_medium=copy&rc=ex0share)